Harold Pogue: University of Illinois

-Later years
+Later life

 During World War I, Pogue served in the U.S. Army as a lieutenant.
 After the war, he went into the lumber business in Decatur, Illinois.
 He was the president of the Hunter Pogue Lumber Company from 1925 to 1959.
 He also served as president of the Pogue Development Company until his death in 1969.

 Pogue remained active in the affairs of the University of Illinois, serving as a member of the university's board of trustees from 1935-1941 (having won election to a six year term in 1934) and 1959-1969 (having won election as a Democrat to six year terms in 1958 and 1964), president of the board of trustees from 1940–41, and president of the University of Illinois Alumni Association in 1952.
 He also served on the Decatur City Council from 1959 to 1963, as president of the Decatur Chamber of Commerce from 1953 to 19555, and as a director of the Illinois State Chamber of Commerce from 1957 to 1961.
 He was also considered as a possible Democratic candidate for Governor of Illinois in 1956.

 In 1965, Pogue married Ramona Borders.
 Borders had known Pogue since she was seven years old and worked in the computer science field at the University of Illinois.
 She later said of Pogue, "He was a wonderful person.
 He loved horses and animals, and he loved sailing and helping people.
 We took mission construction groups to Haiti and Colombia and Honduras."

 Pogue died in 1969 at his home in Decatur.
 His body was donated, at his request, to the University of Illinois Medical College.